 - Klein Tools 11055 is very durable, has holes for looping;

 Other U.S. and foreign brands of cutting tools for wires that I can strongly recommend: IGAN, Hakko, BOENFU, Channellock, Flush, Klein Tools, and KAHIOE.

 In the light of the above-mentioned criteria, I would like to say that even the best instruments shouldn’t cost more than $20.
 Keep in mind that this and other SolderingIronGuide reviews are posted with occasional updates.
 I also make sure to add video tutorials to simplify the choice.
-I encourage you to subscribe because I’m going to post more detailed reviews for professional and amateur electricians.

 Video Tutorial: 6 Ways How to Strip Wire